I went to a Celine Dion concert and loved it.…

-George Michael has died at his home at the age of 53.
-Firstly, he was a uniquely talented singer and songwriter.
-In addition, he was a scream inducing global pin-up, a cultural sensation and post-outing; a spiky, spliff totin’ pop queen.
-I loved him.
+George was a uniquely talented singer and songwriter.
+He was also a scream inducing global pin-up, cultural icon and a spliff totin’ pop queen.
+I still love him.

 I didn’t always love George Michael.
-When Wham! first bounced into our living rooms via Top of the Pops in ‘81, it was wise to hide appreciation of the duo’s tunes, bouffants and propensity for sporting biker jackets over bare chests.
-It wasn’t just fear of being denounced a queer by one’s peers, a love of Wham! was deeply uncool.
+When Wham! first bounced into our living rooms via Top of the Pops in ‘81, it was wise to hide appreciation of the duo’s tunes, bouffants and propensity for biker jackets over bare chests.
+It wasn’t just fear of being denounced gay by one’s peers.
+A love of Wham! was deeply uncool.

-Grandmaster Flash, Madness, Bad Manners and Jam were acceptable bands to chat about in the playground.
-Declaring love for Abba, Soft Cell or Wham! was an invitation to a kicking.
-One of the most evil stunts you could pull on a schoolmate in ’82 was to write Wham! on their pencil case or satchel.
-You’d then publicise this to the rest of the class, who’d turn on the victim like rabid gibbons.
+Grandmaster Flash, Madness, Bad Manners and Jam were the bands to honour in the playground.
+Declaring love for Abba, Soft Cell or Wham! was invitation to a kicking.
+One of the best stunts you could pull on a schoolmate in ’82, was to write Wham! on their pencil case.
+You’d then publicise this to the rest of the class.
+They’d turn on your victim like rabid gibbons.

-Prepared to suffer a bit of grief for my goth leanings, any appreciation of George and Andrew was queerly secretive.
-My younger sister, Julia, like many teen girls, had a loudly public crush on George Michael, so in ’88, we went to Earl’s Court to experience the Faith tour.
+My younger sister, like many girls, had a crush on George Michael.
+In ’88, we went to Earl’s Court to experience the Faith tour.

 Whipped into a frenzy

-Surrounded by thousands of fans, whipped into a frenzy by the man himself, I danced and screamed through that gig with such fervour that Julia was embarrassed by my exuberance.
-George was brilliant, truly exceptional live and he turned out the Wham! hits with such class, you forgot Andrew Ridgeley ever existed.
+Surrounded by thousands of fans, whipped into a frenzy by the man himself, I danced and screamed through that gig with such gusto that Julia was embarrassed.
+George was brilliant.
+Truly exceptional live and he turned out the Wham! hits with an ease that made you forgot Andrew Ridgeley ever existed.

-Sony have reissued a re-mastered, multi-formatted, luxe edition of Faith.
-Released in ’87, one forgets how massive the album proved, grabbing the Number One spot both here and in the US.
+Released in ’87, one forgets how massive Faith proved.
+It grabbed the Number One spot here and in the US.
 It spawned six Number One singles and sold 20m copies.
-The pop masterpiece was written, produced and arranged entirely by George Michael and garnered a clutch of awards and accolades.
+The pop masterpiece was written, produced and arranged by George Michael.

-It was George’s post-cottaging persona that truly made me a fan.
+It was George’s post-cottaging persona that truly made me an ardent fan.
 He’s one of the best songwriters to grace the planet, but his fuck-you finger to the world, after his arrest in LA brought a standing ovation from yours truly.
-That’s when appreciation turned to cheer-leading love.
+That’s when appreciation turned love.

-‘Outside’ which came in the wake of his ’98 public-loo-hoo-ha, proved an audio-visual high kick and punch.
+‘Outside’ which came in the wake of his ’98 public-loo-hoo-ha, proved an audio-visual punch.
 It’s yet to be bettered as an artistic response to a public downfall.
-Lindsay, Britney, Miley- look and learn.
-It’s a stormin’ tune, with a sexy and political pop video.
-It still impresses by today’s standards.

-When the air con vents morph into mirror balls and the urinals spin to reveal a chrome and neon disco, with George in a Chips-esque police outfit?
+When the vents morph into mirror balls and the urinals spin to reveal a disco, with George in a Chips-esque police outfit?
 It’s a triumphant victory over shame and humiliation.

-Many people didn’t appreciate his refusal to go weeping onto Oprah, or check into rehab, bleating hollow apologies.
+Many people didn’t appreciate his resistance to go weeping on Oprah, or check into rehab, bleating apologies.
 He refused to be a victim.
 That spiky, creative gesture proved a splendid apology for staying in the closet for so long.
-His hooded sexuality was utterly forgiveable, ‘cause he ‘came out’ with such gusto.
+His hidden sexuality was a minor quibble, ‘cause he ‘came out’ with such gusto.